London

 - In Hackney: Forno, Pophams (several locations), Pavilion Bakery (several locations), E5 Bakehouse, The Snapery East, Yeast Bakery.

-- Qima Cafe in Soho, the destination for both pastries and coffee.
+- Qima Cafe in Soho - a destination for both coffee and pastries and savoury pastries.
+Of the two, I prefer Fitzrovia location.

 - Little Bread Pedlar - several locations.
 Café Pedlar in Southbank is good.